Water cooling

 Water cooling is a method of heat removal from components and industrial equipment.
 Evaporative cooling using water is often more efficient than air cooling.
 Water is inexpensive and non-toxic; however, it can contain impurities and cause corrosion.

 Water cooling is commonly used for cooling automobile internal combustion engines and power stations.
-Water coolers utilising convective heat transfer are used inside high-end personal computers to lower the temperature of CPUs and other components.
+Water coolers utilising convective heat transfer are used inside some high-end personal computers to further lower the temperature of CPUs and other components compared to air cooling.

 Other uses include the cooling of lubricant oil in pumps; for cooling purposes in heat exchangers; for cooling buildings in HVAC and in chillers.

 Mechanism

 Advantages

 Water is inexpensive, non-toxic, and available over most of the earth's surface.
 Liquid cooling offers higher thermal conductivity than air cooling.
 Water has unusually high specific heat capacity among commonly available liquids at room temperature and atmospheric pressure allowing efficient heat transfer over distance with low rates of mass transfer.
-Cooling water may be recycled through a recirculating system or used in a single pass once-through cooling (OTC) system.
+Cooling water may be recycled through a recirculating system or used in a single-pass once-through cooling (OTC) system.
 Water's high enthalpy of vaporization allows the option of efficient evaporative cooling to remove waste heat in cooling towers or cooling ponds.
-Recirculating systems may be open if they rely upon evaporative cooling or closed if heat removal is accomplished in heat exchangers with negligible evaporative loss.
+Recirculating systems are open if they rely upon evaporative cooling or closed if heat removal is accomplished in heat exchangers, thus with negligible evaporative loss.
 A heat exchanger or condenser may separate non-contact cooling water from a fluid being cooled, or contact cooling water may directly impinge on items like saw blades where phase difference allows easy separation.
 Environmental regulations emphasize the reduced concentrations of waste products in non-contact cooling water.